Vashti Turley Murphy: Personal life and family

+Death and legacy

-Vashti Turley Murphy died in 1960, aged 76 years, in Baltimore, after a long illness and a leg amputation.
+Turley Murphy died in 1960, aged 76 years, in Baltimore, after a long illness and a leg amputation.
 Thurgood Marshall was one of the many honorary pallbearers at her funeral.

 The Baltimore chapter of Delta Sigma Theta created a Vashti Turley Murphy Award for meritorious service, and a scholarship fund in her name.
-The community center at the Crownsville State Hospital was named for Vashti Murphy.
+The community center at the Crownsville State Hospital was named for Turley Murphy.